 Use the Update PCB from Schematic tool to sync design information from the Schematic Editor to the Board Editor.
-The tool can be accessed with Tools \rightarrow Update PCB from Schematic (FB) in both the schematic and board editors.
-You can also use the schematic icon in the top toolbar of the Board Editor.
+The tool can be accessed with Tools \rightarrow Update PCB from Schematic (F8) in both the schematic and board editors.
+You can also use the orecall form the top tool form the Board Editor.
 This process is often called forward annotation.